Comparisons12 min read

 Pro ~$13.95/mo ~$28.99/mo 100 GB SSD

 Look, Bluehost's intro pricing seems competitive at first glance.
-But those renewal rates are genuinely punishing.
+But those renewal rates?
+They're genuinely punishing.
 Going from $2.95/mo to $10.99/mo is a 273% price jump.
-If you're planning a long-term site, budget for the renewal price from day one — not the promo price they're dangling in front of you during checkout.
+When it comes time to renew, budget for that bigger number — not the promotional rate they're dangling during checkout.

 Feature-by-Feature Comparison — Namecheap vs Bluehost 2026